Renko Chart Trading

 Hourly Renko Chart

 On the 5-minute Renko chart, $SPX has overcome previous resistance levels of 4,404 and 4,440.
 For $SPX, these levels have now become support levels.
 The market came close to reaching the 4,476 level on Friday.
-The 4,356 level appears to be a firm bottom on the 5-minute Renko chart. $SPX formed a stunning reverse head-and-shoulder pattern between 4,280 and 4,356, confirming the solid support.
+The 4,356 level appears to be a firm bottom on the 5-minute Renko chart. $SPX formed a reverse head and shoulders pattern between 4,280 and 4,356, confirming the solid support.
 Bulls have a good chance of pushing the $SPX above 4,476 and closing above it.